 Make sure the rice is completely cool before transferring it to a container or it will get lumpy and sticky.

 Did you know that you can freeze your leftover rice?
 It's a thing!

 Use freezer storage bags that are large enough to hold your rice.
-Fill the bag with rice, seal securely, and label with a date.
+Fill the bag with rice, seal it securely, and label it with a date.
 When you're ready to use the rice, simply place it into the refrigerator to thaw.